springload/react-patterns/README.md

 ## Props

-All props are optional.
-The only requirement is a wrapped node.
+The only requirement is a wrapped `children` node.
+All other props are optional.

 <table>
 <tr><th>noCart</th><td>Disable cart</td></tr>